Shi-49-94-444-4444/VBM-Sports-Web/README.md

 # Brand Test UI Documentation

-This is a branch test used for viewing the UI directly.
+This is a ``test`` branch used for viewing the UI directly.
 All data is sample data, middleware, loading and a few feature (SSR, SSG, router, ...) has been applied for convenient usage.

 ## Installation and Usage